Pension income: impact on state benefits

 Scottish Child Payment

 The Scottish Child Payment for low-income families with children under six started on 15 February 2021.
-To be eligible, you have to be in receipt of a qualifying benefit such as universal credit or any of its legacy benefits, such as working tax credit or child tax credit.
+To be eligible, you have to be in receipt of a qualifying benefit such as universal credit or any of its legacy benefits.

 The Scottish Child Payment is separate from child benefit.
 However, drawing on your pension may mean that you lose entitlement to both the Scottish Child Payment and the associated means-tested benefit on which your eligibility is based.